 (a) The Board shall determine the number of Federal Council delegates to which each national section is entitled by applying the following formula:

-(i) The annual income of each national section from entrance fees and membership subscriptions shall be ascertained for the previous financial year.
+(i) The annual income of each national section from membership subscriptions shall be ascertained for the previous financial year.

 (ii) The 'notional' number of members of each national section shall be ascertained by dividing the amount of income for each section by $200.00 (or another amount as determined by the Board).